hemishr104/Physics_Simualtion/README.md

 ## Features
 - Click anywhere in the simulation area to spawn bouncing balls.
 - Drag existing balls with the mouse.
-- Sidebar to dynamically control gravity (increase or decrease).
+- click  control gravity (increase or decrease).
 - Simple and interactive physics environment.

 ## Requirements